What Supervisors Need to Know about Returning to the Workplace

 Employees who have health conditions that make wearing a face covering difficult are encouraged to talk with their direct supervisor about accommodations.
 Depending on the situation and the needs of the unit, these accommodations may include using a face shield rather than a face covering, modifications to a physical workspace such as a transparent physical barrier, or remote work.
 You may ask for documentation from the employee's heath care provider.
 The documentation should not provide specific information about the employee's health condition, but should confirm that there is a medical reason the employee cannot wear a face covering safely.

-Encourage employees to daily self-monitor for symptoms of COVID-19.
 Employees who are sick are to stay home and employees who exhibit symptoms of illness at the workplace are to return home.

 - If an employee experiences COVID-19 symptoms, such as fever, chills, cough, loss of sense of smell or taste, headache, or sore throat, they should call UofSC’s Coronavirus 24/7 Phone Bank at 803-576-8511 or contact their health care provider.
 The Phone Bank will walk them through the isolation protocol and initiate contact tracing.